Skip to main content

 When we move from the foundational “what” to the clinical “how,” we begin to analyze the data that shapes medical guidance.
 The safety and efficacy of any therapeutic protocol are established through rigorous, controlled studies.
 For Tesamorelin, the key evidence regarding its use beyond the initial phase comes from extension studies that followed participants for a full year.

 These trials were designed to answer a critical question ∞ are the benefits observed in the first 26 weeks sustainable, and what does the safety profile look like with prolonged exposure?
-The results of these studies form the bedrock of current for long-term use.
+The results of these studies form the bedrock of current clinical guidelines for long-term use.

 Clinical guidelines for Tesamorelin are built upon 52-week trial data showing sustained visceral fat reduction with a consistent safety profile.